KVanderhill/HalloweenMemGame/README.md

 &nbsp;

 ## File Structure
-index.html: The main HTML file that sets up the game structure. styles.css: Contains the styling for the game, including card designs and responsive layout. script.js: Implements the game logic, including card flipping, matching, and timer functionality. theme.js: Implements different themes users can choose from.
+index.html: The main HTML file that sets up the game structure.<br>
+styles.css: Contains the styling for the game, including card designs and responsive layout.<br>
+script.js: Implements the game logic, including card flipping, matching, and timer functionality.<br>
+theme.js: Implements different themes users can choose from.

 &nbsp;

 ## Features
-Smooth Animations: Enjoy fluid transitions when flipping cards and shuffling.
+Smooth Animations: Enjoy fluid transitions when flipping cards and shuffling.<br>
 User Feedback: Visual cues for matches, game over, and flipping the cards.

 &nbsp;